deffen3/rally_game/README.md

 1. Weapon icon goes transparent when on cooldown

-Currently this is a ship combat game where the goal is to get a kill with all of the weapons.
+Currently this is a 2D overhead-view vehicle combat game where the goal is to get a kill with all of the weapons.
 Once you get a kill with a weapon then it will automatically switch to your next weapon.

 __Vehicles__ can accelerate, decelerate, and turn with its __Engines__.